holding-it/timi/README.md

 WARNING!
 - After a new installation procedure the earlier created polygons and multi-polygons will be deleted.
-- It is also deleted from the users that you created earlier.
+- Earlier created user accounts will be deleted.

 # Changelog
 The issue counter the top right of the screen dynamically works now.
 It was a bug in JSON query.